leoAshu/git-essentials/README.md

     git checkout -b <new_branch>

 > Note:-
-> - Cannot switch branch if changes in working directory conflict
+> - Cannot switch branch if changes in working directory conflict.
-> - Can switch branch if changes in working directory can be applied without conflict
+> - Can switch branch if changes in working directory can be applied without conflict.
-> - Can switch branch if files are not being tracked
+> - Can switch branch if files are not being tracked.
 > - To switch branch with uncommited changes:
->   - Commit the changes to the current branch
+>   - Commit the changes to the current branch.
->   - Remove the changes, checkout the files again
+>   - Remove the changes, checkout the files again.
->   - Stash the changes
+>   - Stash the changes.
 > - Install git-prompt.sh to configure command prompt to show the current branch.

 ### Rename branch: